-L 6.1 Read and comprehend complex literary and informational texts independently and proficiently.
-Read text in or above grade-level complexity proficiently Use context to confirm or self-correct for word recognition or understanding Read grade-level text independently (silently) with sufficient accuracy and fluency to support comprehension L 6.2 Develop proficiency with a full range of strategies and skills for comprehending a variety of texts and for thinking critically, creatively, and analytically.
-Apply appropriate strategies before, during, and after reading to construct meaning Make predictions; verify, confirm or revise predictions Make and justify inferences from implicit and explicit information Take notes on what is read; indentify main idea and details Distinguish between important and unimportant details Classify and categorize information read Visualize while reading Preview material and activate prior knowledge Summarize and/or paraphrase efficiently Self-monitor comprehension and generate questions Apply reading strategies to test taking - analyzing previous tests and answering questions in strategic order L 6.3 Analyze the structure of fiction texts; determine central ideas or themes and analyze their development; summarize the key supporting details and ideas; analyze the use of literary devices.
-Read from and identify fiction genres - short story, novel, drama, poetry, science fiction, realistic fiction, historical fiction, fantasy, fables, folktales, tall tales, myths, etc. Determine the theme of a story, drama or poem using details from the text, including how characters respond to challenges or how the speaker in a poem reflects on a topic; summarize the text Discuss themes and make and support judgments about the text Understand inferred themes in literary works Identify the plot structure - rising and falling action, climax, inciting incident, resolution Begin to identify the plot structure - exposition and denouement Describe the characterization in depth - character traits, point of view, how the character responds or changes Compare/contrast two or more characters, settings, or events, drawing on the specific details Identify the mood and tone of a literature piece Distinguish between the order in which events occur and the order in which they are told Describe in depth cause and effect Identify - flashback, personification, hyperbole, symbolism Read and recognize the difference among the different types of poetry Identify sound devices of poetry - repetition, rhythm, rhyme, alliteration, onomatopoeia Distinguish between dialogue and narrative; identify dialect Explain the meanings of similes and metaphors in context Identify and compare/contrast exaggeration, pun, irony Interpret implied information in a text
+L 8.1 Read and comprehend complex literary and informational texts independently and proficiently.
+Read text in or above grade-level complexity proficiently Use context to confirm or self-correct for word recognition or understanding Read grade-level text independently (silently) with sufficient accuracy and fluency to support comprehension L 8.2 Develop proficiency with a full range of strategies and skills for comprehending a variety of texts and for thinking critically, creatively, and analytically.
+Apply appropriate strategies before, during, and after reading to construct meaning Make predictions; verify, confirm or revise predictions Make and justify inferences from implicit and explicit information Take notes on what is read; indentify main idea and details Distinguish between important and unimportant details Classify and categorize information read Visualize while reading Preview material and activate prior knowledge Summarize and/or paraphrase efficiently Self-monitor comprehension and generate questions Apply reading strategies to test taking - analyzing previous tests; answering questions in strategic order; review answers before handing in L 8.3 Analyze the structure of fiction texts; determine central ideas or themes and analyze their development; summarize the key supporting details and ideas; analyze the use of literary devices.
+Read from and identify fiction genres - short story, novel, drama, poetry, science fiction, realistic fiction, historical fiction, screen plays, fables, folktales, tall tales, myths, etc. Determine the theme of a story, drama or poem using details from the text, including how characters respond to challenges or how the speaker in a poem reflects on a topic; summarize the text Discuss themes and make and support judgments about the text Understand inferred themes in literary works Identify the plot structure - exposition, inciting incident, rising action, climax, falling action, resolution, denouement Describe the characterization in depth - character traits, point of view, how the character changes Compare/contrast two or more characters, settings, or events, drawing on the specific details in the text Identify the mood and tone of a literature piece Distinguish between the order in which events occur and the order in which they are told Describe in depth cause and effect Identify - flashback, personification, hyperbole, symbolism, figurative language Read and recognize the difference among the different types of poetry Identify sound devices of poetry - repetition, rhythm, rhyme, alliteration, onomatopoeia Distinguish between dialogue and narrative; identify dialect Explain the meanings of similes and metaphors in context Identify and compare/contrast exaggeration, pun, irony Interpret implied information in a text Analyze how specific lines (of dialogue) or incidents propel action, reveal aspects of character, or provoke a decision